 An abnormal tympanogram may reveal the presence of fluid in the middle ear or a tear in the tissue that separates the middle and outer ear.
 It can also show such things as a lack of contact between the conduction bones or scarring from frequent infections.

 The tympanogram can identify other problems as well, such as a perforated eardrum, excessive wax buildup or even tumors in the middle ear.
 An abnormal tympanometry is grounds for further testing.

 Who needs tympanometry?

 A Tympanometry is not a “hearing test.”
 Instead, it can identify middle ear issues in kids with hearing problems.

 What does tympanometry test for?

 Tympanometry is usually used in conjunction with pneumatic otoscopy testing.
 The main goal is to identify signs of otitis media with effusion (OME).

 An audiologist will insert a probe into your child’s ear that will measure air pressure.
 The results of the tests are sent to a tympanometer and the data will be transcribed on a tympanogram.

-No, neither of these test results are the final word.
-Instead, they can provide the audiologist with important clues about your child’s condition.
+No, this can provide the audiologist with important clues about your child’s condition.